tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 Xuixo, an EP released on the xenharmonic label [split-notes](http://split-notes.com/) is the first studio EP by Relyt R, the alias I created for microtonal algorave.
 Relyt R is a focused split from my other algorave work as [R Tyler](https://instagram.com/1000instamilligrams).
 The Xuixo EP features algorithmic and machine learning enabled techno and dance music using non-Western tunings.
   19-, 21-, and 33-tone equal temperaments were chosen to synthesize alien harmonies and melodies with notes exterior to the common 12.

-My motivation for incorporating live-coding, machine learning, techno,  and xenharmonic scales is to imagine how music in the future may exist.
-A radically different sonic palette.
+My motivation for incorporating live-coding, machine learning, techno,  and xenharmonic scales is to imagine how music in the future may exist--with a radically different sonic palette.
 The intention behind Xuixo EP was to use this set of digital tools and custom code bases to evoke wonder about an algorithmic future.
 Perhaps the future will be alien and dystopian.
 If so, a fast, brutal, and bizarre xenharmonic techno soundtrack would be fitting.

-### Tracks and Features
+### Track Highlights

 I'm going to highlight code and methodology behind three tracks, starting with the opener "Nondegenerate", then "Three", and then "10 Megakelvin".
 "Nondegenerate" will be the longest description as I'd like to explain the microtonal setup used for throughout my album.

-#### Nondegenerate (33 EDO)
+#### "Nondegenerate" (33 EDO)

 Opening at 170 BPM, the sub-heavy techno track 'Nondegenerate' in 33 notes per octave (EDO = equal divisions per octave) channels a dystopian sci-fi rave.
 The microtunable VST Arturia Pigments is used for all synth sounds, including the arp, chords, and sub bass.
 This [list of microtunable VST synths on the xenharmonic wiki](https://en.xen.wiki/w/List_of_microtonal_software_plugins) is how I first heard of Pigments.
 To microtune Pigments I used [Sevish's scale workshop](https://sevish.com/scaleworkshop/?version=2.1.0) and exported a `.scl` file for 33-EDO.
 To create this tuning file, the steps are: